josiest/songwriting/songs/Seasons/lyrics.md

 ### Verse I
 Winter, my love
 Winter, my love
-~What brings you here
+Surprised to see
-~So late in the year
+You lingering
-~You stand in the light of the door
+~In the light of the door
 Where Spring would greet us before

 ~And today I see